Who speaks for God? Who has the knowledge, wisdom and authority to say, “In the name of God, this is The Truth”?

 Human beings want certainty.
 And that’s why so many people — ranging from atheists to fundamentalists — are so eager to say, “This is the truth and you are wrong if you don’t believe what I tell you to believe.”

 There’s a lot I don’t know, but I know that I experience a Loving Spirit who I call God.
 I don’t have any interest in arguing about theology.
 I don’t have any interest in making it an intellectual game.
 I’m just interested in sharing a journey of love with others who are just as eager as I am to understand the Spirit from which we came.

-I want to experience the love of God and reflect the love of God in this world as well as I possibly can — but please understand that I do not speak for Almighty God.
+I want to experience the love of God and reflect the love of God in this world as well as I possibly can — but please understand that I do not claim to speak for Almighty God.